akhkusu/Taltech-IT-Infrastructure-Class-2024-Fall/README.md

-# About

-Taltech IT Infrastructure Class 2024 Fall
+# Taltech IT Infrastructure Class 2024 Fall

 ---